 The National Institute for Transportation and Communities, or NITC, is a program of OTREC at Portland State University and one of 22 university transportation centers designated by the U.S. Department of Transportation.
-Portland State leads the program in partnership with the University of Oregon, Oregon Institute of Technology and the University of Utah.
+Portland State leads the program in partnership with the University of Oregon, Oregon Institute of Technology, the University of Utah and the University of South Florida.

 NITC research and education support livable urban communities of all sizes, motivated by a vision of transportation fostering larger social and economic goals: